 Add the oil to a large pan and tip in the onions with a generous pinch of salt.
 Fry for about 5 minutes until starting to soften.
 Then, add garlic, risotto rice, and grated butternut squash.
 Stir everything, and fry for a couple of minutes.

 I absolutely love cooking with spices and am extremely fond of this particular blend.
-Cinnamon, chili, paprika, and ground ginger makes this risotto the most deliciously warming dish in our autumn repertoire of dinner recipes.
+Cinnamon, chilli, paprika, and ground ginger make this Halloween dinner recipe the most deliciously warming dish in our autumn repertoire of dinner recipes.
 Add all your spices at once and make sure all rice is coated.
 Your kitchen will smell amazing at this point!

 In the meantime, add some mild-flavoured oil to a frying pan (you can use the same one you used for pumpkin seeds).
 Fry the diced butternut squash for approx. 15 minutes, until soft and lightly coloured.

-When your risotto is cooked (it’s perfect when served slightly al dente), take it off the heat and stir in half of the grated cheese.
-Divide between two plates, top with butternut squash cubes, toasted pumpkin seeds, and some more cheese.
+When your vegan butternut squash risotto is cooked (it’s perfect when served slightly al dente), take it off the heat (you can stir in some of the plant-based cheese at this point).
+Divide between two plates, top with butternut squash cubes, toasted pumpkin seeds, and some more vegan cheese, if used.

 And here you have it – your perfect Halloween Dinner sorted!

-If you’re looking for other comforting meals for cold, dark evenings, try our:
+If you’re looking for other comforting vegan meals for cold, dark evenings, try our:

 - 1 brown onion finely chopped